Tuning the mobility of a driven Bose-Einstein condensate via diabatic Floquet bands

-An important issue is the stability of the ANM response.
-In this respect, it is noteworthy to confront the phenomenon at two different limits, classical and quantum ones.
-In the classical dissipationless limit, a stationary motion against constant bias is possible~\cite{bias} due to the existence of invariant manifolds, i.e. transporting regular islands, periodic orbits, and cantori, in the phase space of an ac-driven Hamiltonian system~\cite{ketzmerick}.
+An important issue is the stability of the mobility response.
+Let us first discuss this issue in two different limits, classical and quantum ones.
+In the classical dissipationless limit, a stationary motion against a constant bias is possible~\cite{bias} due to the existence of invariant manifolds, i.e. transporting regular islands, periodic orbits, and cantori ~\cite{Ham_chaos}, in the phase space of an ac-driven Hamiltonian system~\cite{ketzmerick}.
 Diabatic bands can be viewed as the quantum counterpart of classical ballistic manifolds.
 However, this analogy is not exact.
-In contrast to classical manifolds, diabatic bands are not completely isolated, since any finite bias sets the band into contact with other states.
-All avoided crossings have finite widths, and the Landau-Zener tunneling between Floquet states~\cite{floquet} will eventually lead to the regime of acceleration along the applied bias.
-Nevertheless, the relaxation to this asymptotic regime can be extremely slow, thus transforming the negative response into a long-lasting metastable phenomenon.
-In order to confirm this prediction, we measured the velocity of the atomic cloud as a function of the exposition time for two different values of the driving frequency.
-Fig.~3b presents corresponding results of the measurements.
-For a modulation frequency $\omega/\omega_R=1.05$ (red dots), the mean momentum of the atomic cloud increases initially, reaching a broad maximum value of $0.4\hbar k$ after around 30 modulation periods, and then starts to decrease again, approaching zero at $t \approx 80T$.
-When slightly changing the modulation frequency to $\omega/\omega_R=1.076$ (blue squares), the observed atomic momentum increases to roughly $0.9\hbar k$, with this value of the atomic transport beeing maintained to much longer modulation times.
-This finding is in agreement with the fact that the structure of Floquet bands is very sensitive to the system parameters, and the atomic response can be controlled over a wide range.
+In contrast to classical manifolds, diabatic bands are not completely isolated since any finite bias sets these bands into a contact with other states ~\cite{LZF}.
+In addition, the band can loose its diabatic property by encountering a broad avoided crossing, see left panel of Fig. 1.
+However, the band could run over a substantial region of the $\kappa$-space -- or even perform several revolutions around the Brillouin zone -- before this happens, thus transforming the ballistic response into a long-lasting metastable phenomenon.
+In order to experimentally investigate this issue, we have measured the velocity of the atomic cloud as a function of the exposition time for two different values of the driving frequency, both of which produced negative responses.
+Fig.~3b presents the results of the measurements.
+For a modulation frequency $\omega/\omega_R=1.05$ (red dots), the mean momentum of the atomic cloud initially increases, reaching a broad maximum value of $0.4\hbar k$ after around 30 modulation periods, and then starts to decrease again, approaching zero at $t \approx 80T$.
+When slightly changing the modulation frequency to $\omega/\omega_R=1.076$ (blue squares), the observed atomic momentum increases to roughly $0.9\hbar k$.
+This value is maintained to much longer modulation times.
+This finding is in agreement with the fact that the structure of Floquet bands is very sensitive to variations of the system parameters and, correspondingly, the system response can be controlled over a wide range.